DeepModelingHackathon/Hackathon2021/README.md

 <br>

 ## 高性能赛道：打磨物理建模之利刃，吹毫立断
 ### H1.
-Mixed precision training in DeepMD-kit
+Mixed precision training in DeePMD-kit
-#### 维度：高性能+DeepMD-kit+科研创新
+#### 维度：高性能+DeePMD-kit+科研创新
 #### Background&Problem：
 1.**Mixed precision training** is widely used in HPC.
 Under the premise of ensuring the output accuracy within a certain range, the training process can be accelerated by using **single precision** or **semi-precision**.

-2.**DeepMD-kit** adopts double precision training by default and has a single precision training interface, but there is no corresponding exploration for semi-precision training.
+2.**DeePMD-kit** adopts double precision training by default and has a single precision training interface, but there is no corresponding exploration for semi-precision training.

 #### Goal:
-1.With single v100 and specific Tensorflow version (will be given later), try to use the mixture of single precision and semi-precision in the DeepMD-Kit training process, and speed up the training process under the premise of ensuring the output precision (threshold of error will be given later).
+1.With single v100 and specific Tensorflow version (will be given later), try to use the mixture of single precision and semi-precision in the DeePMD-Kit training process, and speed up the training process under the premise of ensuring the output precision (threshold of error will be given later).

 2.After the same time training process (you can set the time), compare the validate loss with the standard training procedure.
 #### Possible solution：